 As is common with scissor switches, this keyboard's keys have a low actuation point that requires minimal force to actuate.
 The keys do have a bit more travel than similar keyboards, like the Apple Magic Keyboard.

 The Logitech MX Keys' typing quality is great.
 While the keys have a low profile, they are very quiet and stable, with an indentation on each key, making it much easier to hit the key in the center and helping to eliminate typos.
 Unfortunately, the material on the keys themselves doesn't feel as good as some other keyboards.
+If you want a keyboard with outstanding typing quality, check out the IBM Model M.

 Typing on this keyboard is very quiet and it shouldn't bother those around you.